bparanj/crystal/electronics/laws/current-law.md

+water flowing through a pipe
+more water flowing, stronger the current current is measured in amps different parts of a circuit can have different amounts of current flowing through them the amount of current depends on voltage and resistance in that part of the circuit current is the flow of electric charge through a conductor For AC circuits, current and voltag ear efunctions of time and can be represented using phasors impedance includes resistance and reactance charge conservation how does the current behave in dynamic electromagnetic fields phasors take magnitude and phase into account current flows out of the battery, through the wires, through the LED and back to the battery current is the rate of flow of electric charge
+The amount of current is determined by the voltage of the battery and the resistance of the LED and wires current is the same at all points in a series circuit flow of electric charge is the electrons amperes is coulombs/second
+In a DC circuit with resistive elements, the current at any point is calculated using Ohm's Law In a AC circuit, current goes up and down in a sine wave shape and can be represented as a phasor with magnitude and phase angle
+Current flow in a circuit is governed by the principles of charge conservation and the electromotive force (EMF) provided by voltage sources

+PENDING

+what is a phasor?
+why are cpacitors and inductors called reactive components? what is proximity effect in high-frequency circuit? why is sum of currents entering a node equal to sum of currents leaving a node

 ### Level 1:  Child

 Imagine a slide at the playground.
 When you go down the slide, you are like the electric current moving through the circuit.
 The faster you slide, the more current there is.
 In a circuit, current is the amount of electricity flowing through the wires.